Brittany Mahomes: Personal life

 Mahomes married NFL quarterback Patrick Mahomes, her high school sweetheart, at a wedding in Hawaii on March 12, 2022.
 They had been engaged since September 1, 2020.
-They have three children, two daughters and a son.
+They have three children, two daughters (Sterling, born 22 February 2021; Golden, born 12 January 2025) and a son, Patrick “Bronze” Lavon Mahomes III.
 Patrick later joined her as a minority-stake owner of the Kansas City Current.

+In January 2026, Mahomes was inducted into the University of Texas at Tyler Hall of Fame.